solo-io/workshops/istio-day2/1-understand-istio/04-ingress-gateway.md

 istioctl pc secret deploy/istio-ingressgateway -n istio-system
 ```

-try curl to make sure it fails -- (linsun: can't get this to fail, the secret is still as warming status above)
+try curl to make sure it fails -- (linsun: can't get this to fail, the secret is still as warming status and curl continues to work)

 create cert in own namespace